Definition

 • Focus and direction.
 SMART goals break down broader goals into specific and actionable objectives, thus providing a sense of direction and focus on the desired result.

 • Evaluation of strengths and weaknesses.
-While setting up objectives, people can establish benchmarks and evaluate their strengths and weaknesses in meeting their goals.
+While setting up objectives, people can establish benchmarks and evaluate their strengths and weaknesses.

 • Taking action.
-SMART goals are attainable, but also challenging.
-The challenging aspects of SMART goals automatically force people out of their comfort zone so that they can act.
+SMART goals are attainable but also challenging.
+Their challenging aspects automatically force people out of their comfort zones and into action.

 • Faster results.
 When following SMART goals and objectives, people waste less time doing irrelevant tasks and spend more time delivering the results.